 New systems map can help overcome difficulties in vaccinating hard-to-reach communities

-A major obstacle for COVID-19 vaccination programmes trying to achieve higher and more equitable vaccine coverage is vaccinating hard-to-reach communities.
+A major obstacle for COVID-19 vaccination programs to achieve higher and more equitable vaccine coverage throughout the world is vaccinating hard-to-reach communities.

 Vaccination requires a complex system of people, supplies, facilities, equipment, policies, and processes.
 As a result, it can be challenging for decision-makers to understand the different costs incurred in the process of vaccination, as well as the multitude of health and economic benefits that can result from vaccination.
 Without a systems approach to understanding these costs, it can be difficult to see the secondary, tertiary, and other indirect effects of vaccination and make the best decisions on how to use constrained resources.